Oakley Sound Systems FAQ

 GBP is called 'pounds sterling' on the money markets.
 It is not affiliated to the Euro in any way.

 100 pence make 1GBP.
-So 6-50GBP is six pounds and fifty pence.
+So 6.50GBP is six pounds and fifty pence.

 Where on Earth is the United Kingdom?

 Not quite a FAQ, but I have had it asked a few times now.
-The UK is England, Scotland, Wales and Northern Ireland.
+The UK is currently England, Scotland, Wales and Northern Ireland.
 Great Britain is just England, Scotland and Wales.
-The UK lies north of France in Europe, but is not connected to mainland Europe.
-The English Channel separates us from France.
+The word 'great' in Great Britain originally comes from an early designation of it being the larger of the two main land masses that form the British Isles.

-Tony Allgood lives in rural Cumbria, England, 20 miles from the Scottish border, and close to the Lake District.
+I live in rural Cumbria, England, 20 miles from the Scottish border, and close to the Lake District.
 The Lake District was home to many famous people such as Coleridge, Wordsworth, Beatrix Potter and Ruskin.

 What standards do you use for controlling your modules?